sharonfranciscofaria/artistmentalhealth/README.md

  # Testing

 ## Responsiveness
-Tested Chrome DevTools for responsiveness across differnet browsers: Chrome, Edge and Opera as well as different
-devices: Desktop, Laptop, Tablet/Ipad and Mobiles
+Tested Chrome DevTools' responsiveness on a variety of computers and devices, including desktops, laptops, tablets, and smartphones, using the browsers Chrome, Edge, and Opera.

 ### Mobile